 You’ve written the perfect witty sentence for your blog.
-But, ever had a blank moment when the spellchecker says ‘Passive Voice (consider revising)?
+But, ever had a blank moment when the checker says ‘Passive Voice (consider revising)?
 Eh?
 What?

-Well, when you write, the grammar you choose gives a certain voice.
+Well, this is flagging up a basic English grammar rule about the active and passive voice.
+When you write, the grammar you choose gives a certain voice.
 Depending on the construction of your sentence, the voice is either passive or active.

 What’s the difference?

 - An active voice tells what a person thinks or does.

 - A passive voice tells what is done to something or someone.

 Seriously, why does active and passive voice matter?